Learn about many of the available medications in our database.

 Pheochromocytoma: This medication can worsen the symptoms of pheochromocytoma (a tumour of the adrenal gland) if it is taken alone.
-If your child has a pheochromocytoma, discuss with your doctor how this medication may affect the medical condition, how the medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If your child has a pheochromocytoma, discuss with your doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Severe allergies: People with allergies severe enough to cause anaphylaxis (a severe allergic reaction where swelling of the face, lips, and throat make it difficult to breathe) should talk to their doctor about what to do if they have an allergic reaction.
 Propranolol may make it more difficult to treat their allergic reaction with epinephrine.

 Sleep and mood disturbances: People taking propranolol may experience increased sleepiness, difficulty sleeping, or nightmares, as well as unusual irritability or anxiety.
 If you notice any behaviour in your child that seems unexpected or unusual, contact your doctor.

 Surgery: This medication may interfere with other medications used for surgery and contribute to dangerously low blood pressure or rapid heartbeat.
 If your child is scheduled for surgery, inform all doctors involved in caring for your child that your child is taking propranolol.

 Pregnancy: This medication is not intended to be used by women who are pregnant.

 Breast-feeding: Propranolol oral solution is intended for infants and children and is not intended to be used by women who are breast-feeding.
 For breastfed babies, other medications that the mother takes may pass into breast milk and may interact with propranolol.
 Your doctor may change your medications to prevent these interactions.